The Difference Between Testable Claims and Systemic Failure

 In contrast, systemic explanations rarely hinge on a single mechanism or actor.
 They focus instead on patterns of outcomes over time:

-These explanations are harder to disprove because they don't rely on hidden schemes or singular events.
-They describe emergent behavior—what happens when incentives reward delay, fragmentation, and symbolic action over structural change.
+These explanations describe emergent behavior—what happens when incentives reward delay, fragmentation, and symbolic action over structural change.
+No conspiracy is required.
+Alignment is enough.

 The Role of Polarized Narratives

-These narratives are emotionally satisfying.
+Highly polarized explanations tend to assign responsibility to one side of the political spectrum.
 They mobilize support, clarify identity, and focus anger.
 But they also perform an unintended function: they stabilize the system they criticize.

 By channeling frustration into partisan conflict, they leave untouched the shared incentive structures that shape outcomes across institutions, donors, and bureaucracies.
-Attention shifts from why the system produces these results to which team is to blame.

 The debate becomes theatrical rather than structural.